-Childcare for pre-school children in England, Scotland and Wales
+Childcare for children and babies in England, Scotland and Wales

 There are lots of types of care available for young children up to age 5 in Britain.
 Most types offer a similar amount of education, although the price will vary.
 Some people can get help paying for childcare costs.